lontivero/WabiSabi-Haskell/README.md

 # WabiSabi-Haskell
-A toy WbiSabi coinjoin crypto protocol implementation in Haskell
+A toy WabiSabi coinjoin crypto protocol implementation in Haskell